-Financial Aid Refund Policy for Federal Aid Recipients Who Completely Withdrawal
+Refund Policy for Federal Aid Recipients Who Completely Withdraw

-Students who wish to withdraw from their courses must officially withdraw by submitting the online Withdrawal Form.
+Students who wish to withdraw from their courses must officially withdraw by submitting the withdraw form.

-After the add/drop period, students may withdraw by completing and submitting the electronic Withdrawal Form.
+After the add/drop period, students may withdraw by completing and submitting the electronic withdraw form.

 After the third week of the semester, there will be no tuition refund.
 For complete tuition refund information see our tuition refund policy.

 A Return of Title IV Funds calculation is performed when a student completely withdraws from all classes during a term.
 This calculation determines the percentage of financial aid the student has earned based on the number of calendar days the student attended divided by the number of days in the enrollment period.
-For example, if a student completed 30% of the payment period, they earn 30% of the federal funds that they were originally scheduled to receive.
+For example, if a student completed 30 percent of the payment period, they earn 30 percent of the federal funds that they were originally scheduled to receive.

 The school must return funds in order up to the total net amount from each source in the following order: Unsubsidized Federal Stafford Loan, Subsidized Federal Stafford Loan, PLUS Loan, Pell Grant, Iraq and Afghanistan Service Grant (IASG), Federal SEOG and any other Title IV programs no later than 45 days after the date the school determined the student withdrew.

-The student or parent (in cases of a PLUS loan) must return funds by repaying funds to the following sources, in order, up to the total net amount disbursed from each source: Unsubsidized Federal Stafford Loan, Subsidized Federal Stafford Loan, PLUS Loan, 50% of Pell Grant, 50% of Federal SEOG and 50% of any other federal grant program.
+The student or parent (in cases of a PLUS loan) must return funds by repaying funds to the following sources, in order, up to the total net amount disbursed from each source: Unsubsidized Federal Stafford Loan, Subsidized Federal Stafford Loan, PLUS Loan, 50 percent of Pell Grant, 50 percent of Federal SEOG and 50 percent of any other federal grant program.

 The school will return the lesser amount of the aid to be returned as compared to the institutional charges multiplied by the percentage of unearned aid.
 The student will also be responsible for returning a percentage of unearned financial aid.
 This amount will be the difference between the amount of Title IV aid due from the school and the amount of Title IV aid to be returned.
 Any federal grant funds that a student is required to repay will be returned to the Department of Education by the institution on the student’s behalf.
 The student will return any unearned loan amounts in accordance with the terms of the promissory note.